 For this one, I really wanted a raw cranberry recipe that:

 - was tart, but doesn’t make my face pucker

 - uses raw cranberries and pomegranates together

 - makes me obsess about it when I’m not eating it

-- Pulsed whole cranberries with sugar in my food processor
+- Pulse whole cranberries with sugar in a food processor

-- Chilled a few days; stirring every day
+- Chill a few days; stirring every day.

 - Honey (overpowered it with honey flavor)

 - Turbinado sugar (a close second to white sugar)